-Thank you for the opportunity to submit this written statement for inclusion in the hearing record for the hearing held on June 25, 2019, entitled "Do No Harm: Examining the Misapplication of the Religious Freedom Restoration Act."
-The Christian Legal Society helped lead the bipartisan coalition of 68 organizations that joined together to urge Congress to pass the landmark Religious Freedom Restoration Act of 1993 (RFRA).
-RFRA is the foremost law that protects all Americans' religious freedom from the federal government's overreach.
-The Christian Legal Society also joined with many of the same organizations to urge passage of the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA), which protects religious freedom for prisoners as well as for congregations of every faith.
-The Christian Legal Society believes that our society prospers only when the First Amendment rights of all Americans are protected regardless of the current popularity of their religious beliefs.
-Both RFRA and RLUIPA reflect our Nation's commitment to protecting every American's religious freedom.
+Chairman Franks, Ranking Member Cohen, and Members of the Subcommittee, thank you for the opportunity to submit this written statement for the hearing record on "Oversight of the Religious Freedom Restoration Act and the Religious Land Use and Institutionalized Persons Act."
+The Christian Legal Society was instrumental in the passage of the two landmark federal laws that are the subject of this hearing: the Religious Freedom Restoration Act of 1993 (RFRA) that protects the religious liberty of all Americans, and the Religious Land Use and Institutionalized Persons Act of 2000 (RLUIPA) that protects religious liberty for prisoners and for congregations of all faiths.
+The Christian Legal Society believes that pluralism is essential to a free society and prospers only when the First Amendment rights of all Americans are protected regardless of the current popularity of their speech or religious beliefs.
+Both RFRA and RLUIPA protect all Americans' religious liberty and reflect our Nation's commitment to pluralism.

-Religious freedom is America's most important contribution to human happiness.
-The genius of American religious freedom is that we protect every American's religious beliefs and practices, no matter how unpopular or unfashionable those beliefs and practices may be at any given time.
-By protecting all religious beliefs and practices regardless of their popularity or political power, religious freedom makes it possible for citizens who hold very different worldviews to live together in peace.
-History teaches that robust religious freedom is the best guarantee that a political community will not fracture along religious lines.
+Religious liberty is America's most distinctive contribution to humankind.
+The genius of American religious liberty is that we protect every American's religious beliefs and practices, no matter how unpopular or unfashionable those beliefs and practices may be at any given time.
+By protecting all religious beliefs and practices regardless of their popularity or political power, religious liberty makes it possible for citizens who hold very different worldviews to live